Spin Hurwitz numbers and topological quantum field theory: Preliminaries and Main Results

+Just as ordinary Hurwitz numbers are controlled by a TQFT, spin Hutrwitz numbers are controlled by a \emph{spin} TQFT.
+The $2$-category $\Bord^{Spin}$ is defined similarly to $\Bord^{Or}$, but all manifolds are now endowed with a spin structure (see \cite{SP}, Section 3.4 for more details).
+To allow for interesting spin TQFTs, we will also change the target $2$-category from $\Alg$ to $S\Alg$, whose objects the algebras and bimodules come with a $\Z/2\Z$-grading, and morphisms of bimodules are compatible with that grading.

-\begin{definition} A \emph{2d Spin Topological Quantum Field Theory} (or TQFT) is a symmetric monoidal functor $\Bord _2 ^{Spin} \to S\Alg$. \end{definition}
+\begin{definition} A \emph{2d spin Topological Quantum Field Theory} (or TQFT) is a symmetric monoidal functor $\Bord ^{spin} \to S\Alg$. \end{definition}

-The following theorem which is analogous to Theorem \ref{OrdinaryTFT} for ordinary Hurwitz numbers.
+The following theorem is analogous to Theorem \ref{OrdinaryTFT} for ordinary Hurwitz numbers.

-\begin{theorem} There is a fully extended 2d spin TQFT $Z_n$ which assigns the following invariants: \begin{itemize} \item To a point, it assigns the Sergeev algebra, $\cY_n$. \item To the anti-periodic spin circle, it assigns the even super vector space $\C[\OP (n)]$.
-This can be identified with the supercentre $\cZ(\cY_n)$. \item To the periodic spin circle, it a assigns the supervector space freely generated by $\C[\SP (n)]$ where the degree of $\bmu \in \SP(n)$ is $\ell (\bmu) \mod 2$.
-This can be identified with the superabelianization $\Ab(\cY _n)$. \item To a closed spin surface $\Sigma$ with $k$ punctures, considered as a cobordism $\left( S^1 _{ap} \right) ^{\sqcup k} \to \emptyset$, it assigns $\cH_n(\Sigma , k): \C [\OP(n)]^{\otimes k} \to \C$. \end{itemize} \end{theorem} \begin{remark} Our construction gives a canonical basis for $Z_n(S^1 _{ap})$ indexed by $\OP(n)$, which is necessary to identify the value of $Z_n$ on a punctured surface with spin Hurwitz numbers.
+\begin{theorem}[The spin Hurwitz theory] For each positive integer $n$, there is a fully extended 2d spin TQFT $Z_n$ which assigns the following invariants: \begin{itemize} \item To a point, $Z_n$ assigns the Sergeev algebra, $\cY_n$. \item To the anti-periodic spin circle, $Z_n$ assigns the even super vector space $\C[\OP (n)]$.
+This can be identified with the supercentre $\cZ(\cY_n)$. \item To the periodic spin circle, $Z_n$ a assigns the super vector space $\C[\SP (n)]$ where the degree of $\bmu \in \SP(n)$ is $\ell (\bmu) \mod 2$.
+This can be identified with the superabelianization $\Ab(\cY _n)$. \item To a closed spin surface $\Sigma$ with $k$ punctures, considered as a cobordism $\left( S^1 _{ap} \right) ^{\sqcup k} \to \emptyset^1$, $Z_n$ assigns $\cH_n(\Sigma , k): \C [\OP(n)]^{\otimes k} \to \C$. \end{itemize} \end{theorem} \begin{remark} Our construction gives a canonical basis for $Z_n(S^1 _{ap})$ indexed by $\OP(n)$, which is necessary to identify the value of $Z_n$ on a punctured surface with spin Hurwitz numbers.
 Strictly speaking, this basis is not an invariant of the functor $Z_n$ (it is not a Morita invariant of $\cY_n$), rather it is a feature of our construction of it.
 It is also important to note that the basis of $Z_n(S^1 _{per})$ given above is actually only well defined up to sign. \end{remark}